Supporting the Armed Forces Community in your workforce

 ULHT is committed to building on its achievements and further enhancing the support available to its Armed Forces community.
 A key area of focus is expanding the Armed Forces network to ensure more staff members feel included and supported.
 The trust also plans to increase the availability of Armed Forces champion training, allowing more staff to become advocates for their military colleagues and patients.

-Additionally, ULHT aims to support the Step into Health programme, which helps military personnel transition into NHS careers.
+Additionally, ULHT aims to continue their support for the Step into Health programme, which helps military personnel transition into NHS careers, by holding insight days twice a year and by offering individual support to candiates.

 Takeaway tips